Dekunutter/CherryBlossomGrotto/README.md

 - Onigiri
     Crafted from rice and kelp
     Can be eaten for decent nutrition
+- Congee
+    Crafted from rice and a bowl
+    Can be eaten for decent nutrition
 - Zen lantern
     Stone lanterns that give slightly more light than a torch Can be crafted with cobblestone and a torch